teppyboy/stelle120/README.md

 # Stelle120

-Sets your custom FPS for Star Rail
+Sets your custom FPS in Star Rail

 ## Usage

-1. Download the latest release from the [releases page]()
+1. Download the latest release from the [releases page](https://github.com/teppyboy/stelle120/releases)
 2. Run the executable

 ## Building